 • Decreased immunity (including HIV infection)

-More information about the causes of candidiasis can be found on the page "Causes of thrush".
+You can read more about the causes of candidiasis on the “Causes of Thrush” page.

 Symptoms of candidiasis

 In women, thrush most often affects the vagina (vaginitis and vulvovaginitis).
-In more rare cases, the process involves the urethra, bladder and cervix.
+In more rare cases, the urethra, bladder and cervix are involved.

-• Vaginal discharge (white, curdled, sour odor, abundant enough)
+• Vaginal discharge (white, cheesy consistency, sour odor, quite abundant)

 • Itching on the labia and vagina

-• On examination, the gynecologist determines the redness of the walls of the vagina (up to the presence of small erosions)
+• During examination, the gynecologist determines redness of the vaginal walls (up to the presence of small erosions)

 • Feeling of constant discomfort in the perineal area

-You can read more about the symptoms of thrush in women on the page "Symptoms of thrush in women."
+You can read more about the signs of thrush in women on the page “Symptoms of thrush in women.”

 Diagnostics

 To diagnose thrush (candidiasis) in a woman, you must first undergo an examination by a gynecologist.
-After examining in mirrors and detecting characteristic secretions, the doctor takes a smear, dries it on a glass slide, stains it with special dyes and examines it under a microscope, detecting characteristic colonies (microscopic method).
-Additional survey methods are not required.
-You can read more about the definition of candidiasis on the page "Diagnosis of thrush".
+After examination in the mirrors and detection of characteristic discharge, the doctor takes a smear, dries it on a glass slide, stains it with special dyes and examines it under a microscope, detecting characteristic colonies (microscopic method).
+No additional examination methods are required.
+You can read more about the definition of candidiasis on the page “Diagnostics of thrush”.

 Treatment of thrush in women

-The main treatment for thrush in women is antifungal agents that affect the vital activity of this particular fungus.
-For greater effectiveness, they should be applied both locally (in the vagina) and systemically.
-The first of them include special creams, ointments, suppositories or vaginal tablets.
-The second - capsules or tablets, which are taken through the gastrointestinal tract.
+The main treatment for thrush in women is antifungal agents that affect the activity of this particular fungus.
+For greater effectiveness, they should be used both locally (in the vagina) and systemically.
+The first of these include special creams, ointments, suppositories or vaginal tablets.
+The second includes capsules or tablets that are taken through the gastrointestinal tract.

 The main ones include: